 Consumer and producer prices

-We introduced our new economic "theme days" in January which will ensure that related economic statistics are released together.
-The separate bulletins relating to the Prices theme day contain details of the new data published and important information on how to interpret the statistics.
+ONS introduced its new economic "theme days" in January, which will ensure that related economic statistics are released together.

 Nôl i'r tabl cynnwys

 Figure 2 shows the input Producer Price Index (PPI) for selected products, plotted against the path of the inverted, effective sterling exchange rate between 2010 and 2016.